noah-franklin/smart-library/README.md

 Location:  /var/www/html/vlib/idatabase

-**NOTE:** You will need to be connected with the VPN in order to access the "a" server where these book images are located
+**NOTE:** You will need to be connected with the VPN in order to access the "a" server where these book images are located.
+Also make sure you dont connect to the website with https protocol or the images might not load.

 # Prerequisites